IBM/aspera-cli/README.md

 The `admin` command allows several administrative tasks (and require admin privilege).

 It allows actions (create, update, delete) on "resources": users, group, nodes, workspace, etc... with the `admin resource` command.

-#### Bulk creation and deletion of resource

-Bulk creation and deletion of resources are possible using option `bulk` (yes,no(default)).
-In that case, the operation expects an Array of Hash instead of a simple Hash using the [Extended Value Syntax](#extended).

 #### Listing resources